When you spend over $149.99*

 As RobesNmore, the address for premium robes and towels at affordable prices, we make sure our velour slippers are high-quality and easy to clean.

 One of the most asked questions about slipper cleaning is can you wash slippers with rubber soles?
 The answer is simple.
 Yes, you can.
-Whether your slippers are worn outside or not, its soles pick up dust and dirt in time.
+Whether your slippers are worn outside or not, their soles pick up dust and dirt in time.
 Wipe the soles of your slippers with a damp towel to clean and remove dirt, mud, or grit.
 After that, your slippers will look as if they are brand new.

 Cotton is one of the most common materials for slippers.
 Just like cotton clothes, cotton slippers are also washing machine safe.
-How to wash slippers in washing machine?
+How to wash slippers in washer?

 Hand washing slippers is another option for those who don’t want to risk machine washing slippers.
-How to clean slippers by hand washing?
+How to hand wash slippers?
 First of all, fill your sink with warm water by using a stopper and add hand-washing detergent.
 Then, add your slippers to the warm, soapy water.

 Let them soak in the water for about 30 minutes to make sure the soil and dirt are lifted.
 Use your fingers to scrub the slippers gently.